torch2424/pubx/README.md

 # pubx
 Really simple pub/sub state management 📋

+# TBD

+This is still tbd.
+But, this is currently used in [VaporBoy](https://github.com/torch2424/vaporBoy), and [WasmBoy](https://github.com/torch2424/wasmBoy)

+# Description

 A State management sytem based around passing events through pub/sub.
 Meant to be easy, and lightweight.